Zacharias Wagenaer: Dutch Cape Colony

 In 1662 he went to Cape of Good Hope with his small family, five slaves and two horses.
 He followed Jan van Riebeeck as a governor on 6 May.
 Riebeeck left the next day.
 In December 1663 he asked Batavia to send him some pottery from Persia.
 He negotiated with the Hottentots about cattle for the Company.
 By abstaining from further expeditions Wagener could pursue his policy to refrain from an interference in tribal disputes, and to keep strictly neutral.
 After five years studying, the German student Georg Friedrich Wreede wrote a compendium of the Dutch and Hottentot language.
 Wagener appointed him in Mauritius.

 Wagener was one of the five people laying the foundation of the Castle of Good Hope, which was started in August 1665.
 He constructed a waterbasin, supplying the ships with fresh water, a hospital, a school and a church.
 In 1666 his wife Anna Auxbrebis, whom he had married in 1648, died.

 Later life

 On 27 September 1666 he resigned and Wagener went back to Batavia with his stepdaughter.
 He sold his slaves from Bengal.
 With presents he went to see the susuhunan of Mataram, who refused to trade with the VOC.
-While his knowledge of the Malay or Javanese language wasn't very good, the mission turned out to be fruitless; Wagener visited Japara afterwards.
+He embarked on this expedition with a limited knowledge of the Malay or the Javanese language, and the result of the mission turned out to be fruitless.
+Nevertheless, Wagener visited Japara afterwards.
 The year after he sailed back to Amsterdam as a vice-admiral, and in ill health.
 He was buried on 16 October 1668 in the Old Church.

 An excerpt of his diary was translated from the High Dutch into English and published in 1704 and 1732.
 A manuscript with fundamentally the same excerpt—but in German—has been a part of the Collection of Prints, Drawings and Photographs (Kupferstich-Kabinett) of the Dresden State Art Collections since at least the beginning of the 18th century.